vwala/docs/content/influencer/how-is-commission-paid.md

 ## Who pays me? vwa.la or the store?
 The store will pay you via vwa.la, using their chosen payment method.

+## What is the difference between `commission owed` and `commission paid`?

+Commission owed is the total unpaid commission that you have earned.

+Commission payable is <= commission owed.
+It is the amount of unpaid commission that can be paid to you this time.
+It is based on the store's payment rules.
+I.e. referral orders must be paid and fulfilled and must be older than 30 days (to compensate for order refunds, cancellations etc).

 ## How do I setup PayPal with vwa.la?

 You must:

 - Ensure that your vwa.la email address is the same as your PayPal account.
 You can also add your vwa.la email address to an existing PayPal account if that suits you.
+To change your vwa.la email address, click your `profile picture` on the top right of the app and then click `my account`.
 - In PayPal, ensure that your PayPal account email is confirmed (verified)
 - In PayPal, ensure that you have linked and verified a non-expired credit card or bank account to your PayPal account
 - In PayPal, ensure that your account accepts the currency used by the store.